Is Chatting Cheating?

 "My wife doesn't care if I have relationships (even sexual) on the Internet.
 It's like it's not real.
 I can get away with it.
 But I'm sure she'd get upset if we were to meet for a drink or something."

 Some people, then, consider cybersex as a means not to cheat—something that may even add spice to their offline relationship.
-These people believe that if they do not even know the real name of their cybermate—and never actually see them—their affair cannot be regarded as real from a moral point of view; it's no different from reading a novel or other form of entertainment.
-In other words, a way to play out fantasies in a safe environment.
+These people believe that if they do not even know the real name of their cyber mate—and never actually see them—their affair cannot be regarded as real from a moral point of view; it's no different from reading a novel or other form of entertainment.
+In other words, it's a way to play out fantasies in a safe environment.

 When people feel trapped by their current circumstances, but still do not want to ruin their relationship, cyberspace may offer a parallel world in which things are better.
 Time spent in that world can help them preserve their actual world, while not giving up on having exciting, even emotional experiences.
-Living within the two worlds is not easy, however, and may become increasingly risky when people do not realize the limitations of each.
+Living with the two worlds is not easy, however, and may become increasingly risky when people do not realize the limitations of each.

 Whereas people having online affairs tend to understate their problematic nature, their offline partners typically do not see any difference between online and offline affairs: A lack of direct physical contact and face-to-face meetings does not diminish the sense of a violation of their vow of exclusivity.
 The fact that most of these affairs are concealed from offline spouses is indicative of the possible harm.
 Consider this reaction: